MCOfficer/es-plugin-manager/README.md

 SUBCOMMANDS:
-    help       Prints this message or the help of the given subcommand(s) init       Clones the plug-In repository.
-Use before anything else. install    Installs a plug-in.
+    help       Prints this message or the help of the given subcommand(s) install    Installs a plug-in.
     list       Lists all available plug-ins.
-    remove     Removes a plug-in.
-The Plug-In stays on the disk, but is removed from the plug-in folder. update     Updates the local plug-In repository.
+    purge      Removes a plug-in from the disk entirely. remove     Removes a plug-in.
+The plug-in stays on the disk, but is removed from the ES plug-in folder. update     Updates the local plug-in repository.

-$ espim init
-Done.
+    upgrade    Upgrades all installed and plug-ins

 $ espim list
  Installed |                  Name                  |                   Version